-- The salary schedule that pertains to employees in this bargaining unit shall be the schedule found in Appendix G of this Agreement. - Employees may receive salary adjustments on the salary schedule due to General Salary Increases (GSIs) and/or in-range progressions. - An employee shall be assigned to a rate within the open salary range appropriate to his/her classification.
+- The salary schedule that pertains to employees in this bargaining unit shall be the schedule found in Appendix G of this Agreement. - Employees may receive salary adjustments on the salary schedule due to General Salary Increases (GSIs) and/or in-range progressions. - An employee shall be assigned to a rate within the open salary range appropriate to their classification. - All employees in the bargaining unit shall receive a General Salary Increase (GSI) as follows: - A. For fiscal year 2022/2023, effective July 1, 2022, all bargaining unit employees in active pay status (or on leave) as of that date shall receive a General Salary Increase (GSI) three percent (3%).